gcgarner/IOTstack/docs/Containers/Node-RED.md

 Notes:

 * The "ed25519" elliptic curve algorithm is recommended (generally described as quicker and more secure than RSA) but you can use the default RSA algorithm if you prefer.
-* Respond to the "Enter file in which to save the key" prompt by pressing return to accept the default location.
+* Respond to the "Enter file in which to save the key" prompt by pressing <kbd>return</kbd> to accept the default location.
 * If `ssh-keygen` displays an "Overwrite (y/n)?" message, it implies that a key-pair already exists.
 You will need to decide what to do:
-	* press "y" to overwrite (and lose the old keys)
+	* press <kbd>y</kbd> to overwrite (and lose the old keys)
-	* press "n" to terminate the command, after which you can investigate why a key-pair already exists.
+	* press <kbd>n</kbd> to terminate the command, after which you can investigate why a key-pair already exists.

 ### Step 2: *Exchange keys with target hosts* (once per target host) { #sshStep2 }